myfope/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 ```

 ### -ActivityBasedAuthenticationTimeoutEnabled
+This parameter is deprecated and should no longer be used.
+For more information, see the 'Important' section here: https://support.microsoft.com/en-us/topic/activity-based-authentication-timeout-for-outlook-on-the-web-in-office-365-0c101e1b-020e-69c1-a0b0-26532d60c0a4

 The ActivityBasedAuthenticationTimeoutEnabled parameter enables or disables the inactivity interval for automatic logoff in Outlook on the web (formerly known as Outlook Web App).
 Valid values are:

 - $true: The ActivityBasedAuthenticationTimeoutInterval parameter specifies the period of inactivity that causes logoff in Outlook on the web.
 This is the default value.